 16-Take the darker color and apply to the cupid's bow.
 17 & 18-Continuing to the rest of the top lip line.
 This darker color separates the top and the rest of the lips from the nose.
 Since the bottom lip liner uses a color similar to the lipstick, the lips never look harsh and isolated.

 19-How it should look before lipstick application.
 20 & 21-Apply and blend the lip liner with the lipstick.
 22& 23-Blend the top lip liner with the lipstick.
 Do not leave an obvious lip line.
 You just want the dark color to give the illusion of lips protruding from the face (thanks to the previous highlighting pencil application).

 See the difference?
 The top shows just lipstick alone.
 The middle shows the finished application.
 The bottom is with gloss added.
 The lips look defined and plump without resembling any groper fish!

 Hope you liked this tutorial.
 If you have any questions, just email or leave a comment below.
-And, if you do try this tutorial, a mention of this blog or even grabbing my badge is always appreciated.
+And, if you do try this tutorial, a mention of this blog is always appreciated.

 Where Are My Manners? - **Some of you will understand this post.** For the five years I have been blogging and being a small blog, I have counted on the random act of kindness of ...

 2 days ago